 - gets the rash and suffers from a chronic health condition

 - gets the rash and is taking medications that affect their immune system

 - has a rash and you’re not sure whether it’s shingles.

-If shingles is diagnosed within 72 hours of the rash starting, your GP might be able to prescribe an antiviral drug.
+If shingles is diagnosed within 72 hours of the rash starting, your GP might be able to prescribe an antiviral medicine.
 This can reduce some pain associated with shingles.

 Prevention of shingles

-As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against the Varicella zoster virus at 18 months old (if your child hasn’t had chickenpox) or in year 7 of secondary school (if he hasn’t had a chickenpox immunisation or infection).
+As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against the Varicella zoster virus when they’re 18 months old.

 If you have shingles and are caring for a child, make sure to keep your rash covered to reduce the risk of passing the virus on.

 If your child’s shingles rash is completely covered, they can go to school.
 Your child shouldn’t swim or play contact sports for 7 days after the rash appears.
 If the rash can’t be covered, your child should stay at home until the rash has scabbed over.